yugabyte/yugabyte-db/docs/content/v1.3/introduction.md

 [YCQL]((../api/ycql/)) is a SQL-based flexible-schema API that is best fit for internet-scale OLTP apps needing a semi-relational API highly optimized for write-intensive applications as well as blazing-fast queries.
 It supports distributed transactions, strongly consistent secondary indexes and a native JSON column type.
 YCQL has its roots in the Cassandra Query Language.
 Get started by [exploring YCQL features](../api/ycql/quick-start/).

 {{< note title="Note" >}}
-The Yugabyte DB APIs are isolated and independent from one another today.
+The YugabyteDB APIs are isolated and independent from one another today.
 This means that the data inserted or managed by one API cannot be queried by the other API.
 Additionally, there is no common way to access the data across the APIs (external frameworks such as [Presto](../develop/ecosystem-integrations/presto/) can help for simple cases).

 <b>The net impact is that application developers have to select an API first before undertaking detailed database schema/query design and implementation.</b>
 {{< /note >}}

-## How does Yugabyte DB's common document store work?
+## How does YugabyteDB's common document store work?

-[DocDB](../architecture/concepts/docdb/), Yugabyte DB's distributed document store common across all APIs, is built using a custom integration of Raft replication, distributed ACID transactions and the RocksDB storage engine.
+[DocDB](../architecture/concepts/docdb/), YugabyteDB's distributed document store common across all APIs, is built using a custom integration of Raft replication, distributed ACID transactions and the RocksDB storage engine.
 Specifically, DocDB enhances RocksDB by transforming it from a key-value store (with only primitive data types) to a document store (with complex data types). **Every key is stored as a separate document in DocDB, irrespective of the API responsible for managing the key.** DocDB’s [sharding](../architecture/concepts/docdb/sharding/), [replication/fault-tolerance](../architecture/concepts/docdb/replication/) and [distributed ACID transactions](../architecture/transactions/distributed-txns/) architecture are all based on the [Google Spanner design](https://research.google.com/archive/spanner-osdi2012.pdf) first published in 2012.
 [How We Built a High Performance Document Store on RocksDB?](https://blog.yugabyte.com/how-we-built-a-high-performance-document-store-on-rocksdb/) provides an in-depth look into DocDB.

-## What are the trade-offs involved in using Yugabyte DB?
+## What are the trade-offs involved in using YugabyteDB?

 Trade-offs depend on the type of database used as baseline for comparison.